 Salamanca.
 Have you heard of it?
 If not, add to your holiday hit-list pronto!
 Full of captivating contrasts, this riverside city in western Spain is perfect for a blend of old and new traditions.
 Home to the University of Salamanca (founded in 1218 and the third oldest university in Europe), the city buzzes with a lively atmosphere thanks to its students, yet the fairytale medieval buildings are a pretty reminder of Salamanca’s rich history.

 The Plaza Mayor in the city centre is where all the action is.
 Join the locals as they bar hop for tasty tapas or gather a little picnic from the supermarket and have a mini feast in the middle of the square as you watch the world go by.

-Located about 1 hour north of Barcelona, this quaint Spanish city on the Costa Brava often gets overlooked by visitors who want to see La Sagrada Familia and La Ramblas.
-However, with one of the best Gelato shops in the world – we don’t think you’ll regret visiting Rocambolesc – and the impressive Girona Cathedral sitting proudly at the top of a flight of 99 steps, Girona is not a place to miss.
+About an hour north of Barcelona, this quaint Spanish city on the Costa Brava often gets overlooked by visitors who want to see La Sagrada Familia and La Ramblas.
+However, with one of the best gelato shops in the world – we don’t think you’ll regret visiting Rocambolesc – and the impressive Girona Cathedral sitting proudly at the top of a flight of 99 steps, Girona is not a place to miss.